Shuffle Algebras and Non-Commutative Probability for Pairs of Faces: Introduction

 \subsection{Background and motivation}

-In \cite{voiculescu2014free}, Voiculescu introduced an extension of free probability whose motivation is the study of the joint distributions of \emph{left and right} operators acting on the reduced free product of Hilbert spaces.
-These operators prototype \emph{bifree independence} (introduced in \cite{voiculescu2014free}, see also \cite{charlesworth2015combinatorics}) between pairs of random variables, in the same way that left (\emph{or} right) operators on their own prototype free independence.
-The functional side of bifreeness is supplemented by a combinatorial one \cite{charlesworth2015combinatorics}, to which the poset of noncrossing bipartitions and Möbius inversion are central, extending the now well-developed combinatorial approach to freeness established by Speicher \cite{nica2006lectures}.
-Since its inception, bifreeness has transformed into a theory of noncommutative probability for \emph{pairs of random variables}, also called \emph{two-faced} (left is one face, right is the other) random variables.
+In \cite{voiculescu2014free}, Voiculescu introduced an extension of free probability; a new notion of independence, motivated by computations of joint distributions of \emph{left and right} creation and annihilation operators acting on the reduced free product of pointed Hilbert spaces.
+These operators prototype \emph{bifree independence} (introduced in \cite{charlesworth2015combinatorics, voiculescu2014free}) between pairs of random variables, in the same way that left (\emph{or} right) operators on their own prototype free independence.
+This operator algebraic root of bifreeness is supplemented by a combinatorial one~\cite{charlesworth2015combinatorics}, to which the poset of noncrossing \emph{bipartitions} and M\"obius inversion are central, extending the now well-developed combinatorial approach to freeness established by Speicher \cite{nica2006lectures, Speicher1994freecumulants}.
+Since its inception, bifreeness developed into a \emph{theory of noncommutative probability for pairs of random variables}, also called \emph{two-faced} (left is one face, right is the other) random variables, with a steadily increasing set of two-faced independences.

-Ben Ghorbal and Schürmann \cite{BenGhorbalSchurmann} established a set of axioms defining the concept of independence in noncommutative probability, and Muraki proved that there are only five such independences, namely free, monotone, anti-monotone, boolean and tensor independence \cite{Muraki2003}.
-The axiomatic framework has been adapted to the two-faced (and more generally multi-faced-multi-state) case by Manzel and Schürmann \cite{ManzelSchurmann17}.
+Recall that Ben Ghorbal and Sch\"urmann \cite{BenGhorbalSchurmann} established a set of axioms defining the concept of independence in noncommutative probability.
+Muraki proved that there are only five such independences, namely free, monotone, anti-monotone, Boolean, and tensor independence~\cite{Muraki2003}.
+The axiomatic framework has been adapted to the two-faced (and more generally multi-faced-multi-state) case by Manzel and Sch\"urmann~\cite{ManzelSchurmann17}.